matloff/UnfairButFairML/README.md

 algorithm later offered a rebuttal of the criticism, but in any case, COMPAS well illustrates the basic issues.

+## Goals of this note

 Here, though, we revisit the basic issue of "fairness."
+We also show that the approach here can lead to more accurate ML predictions in general, apart from the fairness issue.

 ## Notation

-We are using a feature vector X to predict Y. The components of X include a set S of sensitive variables such as race or gender, and possibly a set C of variables that are not directly sensitive but are correlated strongly enough with S to divulge information about S.
+We are using a feature vector X to predict Y. The components of X include a set S of sensitive variables such as race or gender, and possibly a set C of variables that are not directly sensitive but are correlated strongly enough with S to divulge information about S even if S is omitted from the analysis.

 ## Should S be used in prediction?